MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Shared and private channel sites

 Shared and private channel sites are separate from top-level sites and are not connected to any Microsoft 365 groups.
-When enabling restricted access control for a site containing private and/or shared channel sites, only the parent site is affected.
+When enabling restricted access control for a team containing private and/or shared channel sites, only the parent site is affected.

-You must enable restricted access control for all separate shared or private channel sites.
-Since private and shared channel sites are not associated with Microsoft 365 groups, you should review the users for each site to ensure the correct individuals are removed or added to the list of users who can access the site.
+You must enable restricted access control for shared or private channel sites separately from the group-connected sites.
+Since private and shared channel sites are not associated with Microsoft 365 groups, you should review the users for each site to ensure the correct individuals are removed from the list of users who can access the site when you disable restricted access control.

 For shared channel sites, only internal users in the resource tenant are subject to restricted access control.
 External users are excluded from restricted access control policy and only evaluated per the site’s existing site permissions.

 > [!IMPORTANT]
-> Site permissions for a shared channel site cannot be managed independently through SharePoint and must be done in Microsoft Teams.
+> Site permissions for a private or shared channel site cannot be managed independently through SharePoint.
+You must add or remove the same users to the teams channel in Microsoft Teams and the security group.

 ## Auditing